leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Loop over the cached matches and insert the Score and Game database entries properly.
 Don't forget to properly link the entries, that's why we used Postgres DB in the first place!

 This is the place where the earlier cached player_id comes in handy.
-Without this id cache, you would have to do hundreds and hundreds of player `SELECT` database queries, performance wise a killer.
+Without this id cache you would have to do hundreds and hundreds of player `SELECT` database queries, performance wise a killer.

 ```